access your Home Assistant remotely using DuckDNS, Letsencrypt and the nginx SSL proxy

 use nginx SSL proxy to get your domain connected

-Go to Home Assistant > Supervisor > Add-on Store > Install NGINX Home Assistant SSL proxy.
-(BTW you don’t need to install the Letsencrypt add-on).
+Go to Home Assistant > Add-on Store > Install NGINX Home Assistant SSL proxy.
+(You don’t need to install the Letsencrypt add-on.
+Do not install the similar sounding nginx Proxy Manager for this).
 Type your DuckDNS subdomain for the domain entry.
 All else can be left as is.
-(Do not install the similar sounding nginx Proxy Manager for this).
 Start the nginx add-on.
 Wait some minutes after you start the add-on.
 Read the Log tab nearby and hope for only happy messages there.

 start using your subdomain to access Home Assistant